itbarsoum99/electionsimulation/README.md

 The error adjustment (<code>errorAdj</code>) assumes that the national environment could vary by up to 50% in either direction.

 The incumbency advantage (<code>incumbencyAdvantage</code>) is [based on 2018 data from hundreds of races](https://fivethirtyeight.com/features/how-much-was-incumbency-worth-in-2018/).

+*In the Senate, individual race polls are also taken into account.*

 ### Simulation
 * Python is used to introduce randomness